arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/What-devices-can-be-used-with-Arduino-IoT-Cloud.md

 ## Linux devices

-You can configure Linux devices with the IoT Cloud in [Manager for Linux](https://create.arduino.cc/getting-started/#cloud-devices).
+You can configure Linux devices with the Arduino Cloud in [Manager for Linux](https://create.arduino.cc/getting-started/#cloud-devices).

 The following Linux devices are supported: